-Here are some tips to make your daily walk safe during these hot summer months:
+Here are some tips to make your daily physical activity safe during these hot summer months:

 - Schedule your walk or activities for the coolest time of the day, either early morning or late evening.
-Take care if you are a child, older adult or anyone with health issues.
+Take extra care if you are a child, older adult, or anyone with health issues.

 - Drink plenty of fluids.
 Dehydration is a key factor in heat illness.
 Stay well-hydrated with water.
-Drink 2 to 4 glasses of water every hour.
 Don't wait until you're thirsty.
-Consider sports drinks to replace sodium, chloride and potassium if you exercise intensely.
+Consider sports drinks to replace electrolytes such as sodium, chloride, and potassium if you exercise intensely.

 - Get acclimated.
 Gradually increase the length of time you are outside in the heat.
 This usually takes one to two weeks.